This game has a prerelease article

-LEGO Island is a rather open-ended LEGO game that was successful enough to guarantee many more LEGO PC games.
+LEGO Island, the first LEGO video game ever developed and released for the PC, is a rather open-ended LEGO game that was successful enough to guarantee many more LEGO PC games.

 Type ogel during gameplay to enable an extensive set of debugging keyboard shortcuts.

 |A||Plays the diving cutscene from the Information Center elevator.|